 Some of the people reporting success have had multiple operations, some currently have deviated septums, some with nasal polyps, and all have had long-standing chronic sinusitis, some for decades.
 Interestingly, Lactobacillus sakei works best when it is used only when needed, when there are sinus symptoms.
-Don't use (no need to use) when feeling healthy.
+Don't use when feeling healthy.

 Those same chronic sinusitis sufferers also reported that the same treatments also worked to treat acute sinusitis or sinus infections.
-It seems that after colds, etc. they (including myself) may develop acute sinusitis again and need re-treatment (apparently the L. sakei frequently doesn't stay or colonize in the sinuses from earlier treatments).
-However, the sinuses do continue improving over time so our experience has been that fewer and more minimal treatments are needed over the years.
+It seems that after colds or viruses may develop acute sinusitis again and need re-treatment (apparently the L. sakei frequently doesn't stay in the sinuses from earlier treatments).
+However, the sinuses do continue improving over time so fewer and more minimal treatments are needed over the years.

 Another very small group reported that other probiotic strains helped (but it is not always clear whether they also tried a L. sakei product), and a minority of people reported that nothing has helped and there could be a variety of reasons for this (see below).
 Some people reported that one product helped, but not another - whether kimchi or a L. sakei product.
 It also became clear that L. sakei does not treat seasonal allergies or allergy symptoms.